GetResponse Alternatives

 • +Native CRM with deal pipelines

-• +EU based with GDPR friendly defaults
+• +EU-based with GDPR-friendly defaults

 Trade-offs

-• Some advanced features locked behind Business plan
+• Some advanced features behind Business plan

-• Tagging and segmentation feel less native than Kit
+• Tagging less native than Kit

 Migration steps